bearloga/learning-rcpp/README.md

 This one requires: C++11 capability (if compiled supports it, enable via `// [[Rcpp::plugins(cpp11)]]`) and [cereal](http://uscilab.github.io/cereal/) serialization library, available via [Rcereal package](https://cran.r-project.org/package=Rcereal).

-Roughly, we're going to create a serializable NumericMatrix (more or less).
+Roughly, we're going to create a wrapper for NumericMatrix that is serializable. **Note**: unlike previous section where the Rcpp chunks were complete, this section has multiple Rcpp chunks that are stitched together using the "ref.label" knitr chunk parameter, allowing me to have notes in-between different functions that should be together.
+See [Combining Chunks](http://rmarkdown.rstudio.com/authoring_knitr_engines.html#combining-chunks) for more details.

 ``` cpp
 // [[Rcpp::plugins(cpp11)]]